Rapptz/discord.py/docs/api.rst

     :param channel: The group that the user joined or left.
     :param user: The user that joined or left.

+.. function:: on_relationship_add(relationship)
+              on_relationship_remove(relationship)

+    Called when a :class:`Relationship` is added or removed from the :class:`ClientUser`.

+    :param relationship: The relationship that was added or removed.

+.. function:: on_relationship_update(before, after)

+    Called when a :class:`Relationship` is updated, e.g. when you block a friend or a friendship is accepted.

+    :param before: The previous relationship status.
+    :param after: The updated relationship status.

 .. _discord-api-utils:

 Utility Functions